Are Dogecoin, Bitcoin and other cryptocurrencies bouncing back after China mining crash?

 Bitcoin fell below $30,000 on Tuesday to a 24 hour low of $28,814.75, putting it at the lowest value since the year began.

-Several big players in the market are keen to make the most of falling profits despite concerns around increased volatility, with Microstrategy CEO Michael Saylor buying over 100,000 bitcoins valued at over $3 billion.
+Several big players in the market have been keen to make the most of falling profits despite concerns around increased volatility, with Microstrategy CEO Michael Saylor buying over 100,000 Bitcoins valued at over $3 billion on Monday.

-Saylor’s actions mirror many of those hoping to help Bitcoin and smaller coins it has taken down with it to bounce back against plummeting profits.
+Ethereum, the currency dominantly associated with the controversial tech trend of NFTs, is trending downwards today along with Cardano and XRP.

 Additional reporting by Reuters journalist Julien Ponthus